VC-658-Team/VC-658/README.md

 - 9 Implemented Health app read data authorisation on launch
 - 10 Steps and Calories metrics complete against point (7)
 ---
-This makes the first set of implementation (The Fatigue Calculator is functional and the metrics all retrieve data) displayable on a simulator
+This makes final presented product of the Watch app on the watch to be presented and demonstrated
 ---

 - 11 Implementation of unit test cases